Core Clearing and Settlement

-Faster Payments, Bacs and cheque payments have historically been processed using separate infrastructures – meaning there has been a mix of rules, standards and processes to follow.
-Bringing all of these payment schemes together has created an historic opportunity to rebuild the core clearing and settlement infrastructure from the bottom up, simplifying requirements for Payment Service Providers (PSPs) through interoperability and catalysing innovation.
+Retail payments in the UK have historically been processed using separate infrastructures – meaning there has been a mix of rules, standards and processes to follow.
+Bringing all of these payment systems together into one organisation has created a historic opportunity to rebuild the core clearing and settlement infrastructure from the bottom up, simplifying requirements for payment service providers (PSPs) through interoperability and catalysing innovation.
 The whole market will have the ability to utilise this core.
 The market will also be able to add value to their payments products and services through additional ‘overlay services’ that will be developed by the payments industry for the benefit of end users.
 Pay.UK has already developed two of these overlay services – confirmation of payee and request to pay.

 NPA Rules and Standards

-There are two sides to every payment – a payer and payee that typically hold accounts with different PSPs.
-This means that for payments to work for consumers and businesses all stakeholders in the system must follow the rules, standards and regulations that underpin payment systems and therefore payments are not just about technology
+Payments are not just about technology.
+There are two sides to every payment – a payer and payee that typically hold accounts with different payment system providers (PSPs).
+This means that for payments to work for consumers and businesses all stakeholders in the system must follow the rules, standards and regulations that underpin payment systems.